Cruise the bay

 Nothing beats spending watching the sun set over the calm waters of Ha Long Bay, and waking up to a serene morning surrounded by karsts.
 Relaxing on a sun deck surrounded by magnificent panoramas is the highlight of many a trip.

-There are enough different routes in the bay to keep climbing junkies entertained, and there are also many beginners routes on smaller islands.
-Deep water soloing (DWS), is a form of rock climbing that needs no ropes, and is becoming increasingly popular in beautiful Halong Bay, especially on Butterfly Island.
+There are countless routes in the bay to keep climbing junkies entertained.
+Deep water soloing is becoming increasingly popular in beautiful Ha Long Bay and Lan Ha Bay, especially on Butterfly Island.

 Ha Long Bay’s climate can be cool with clear skies from September to November.
 Mist drifts in from December to March making the bay look all the more mysterious.
 April and May offer sunshine and a refreshing breeze, while the monsoon season can make visits unpredictable from June to August.

 Most visitors to Ha Long Bay opt for a packaged cruise, including transport to and from Hanoi.
 Independent travellers can take a bus to Ha Long City or Hai Phong and a taxi to the port.
 It’s also possible to charter a seaplane for a 45-minute ride direct from Noi Bai International Airport.
 Travelling Ha Long Bay is best by boat.
 Those looking for a bird's-eye view can book a 15-minute seaplane ride over the bay.
 In Ha Long City you can hire a taxi to get around town.